zedapp/zed/app/manual/howto/navigation.md

 automatically be created if they don't already exist.

 Files are ordered by score, or if the score is the same, by date last opened, therefore recently opened files show up at the top.
-This makes toggling between two files a very quick `Command-E`/`Ctrl-E` followed by `Return`.
+This makes switching between recent files a very quick `Command-E`/`Ctrl-E` followed by `Return`.

 Filtering
 ---------